Chart Color Schemes

 Employment performance in Bowen Mountain exceeds national averages across key labour market indicators

-Bowen Mountain has a skilled labor force with prominent representation in essential services sectors.
-The unemployment rate is 3.5%.
+Bowen Mountain has a skilled workforce with essential services sectors well represented.
+Its unemployment rate is 3.6%.

-Over the past year, there was an estimated employment growth of 2.9%.
-As of June 2025986 residents are employed while the unemployment rate is 0.7% lower than Greater Sydney's rate of 4.2%.
-Workforce participation stands at 70.4%, surpassing Greater Sydney's 60.0%.
-Employment is concentrated in construction, education & training, and health care & social assistance.
+Over the past year, it maintained relative employment stability.
+As of September 2025958 residents are employed while the unemployment rate is 0.6% lower than Greater Sydney's rate of 4.2%.
+Workforce participation is high at 70.4%, compared to Greater Sydney's 60.0%.
+Key industries include construction, education & training, and health care & social assistance.

 Frequently Asked Questions - Employment